*Note- Recipe and photos updated 2/2015

 - Cook on high for 4 hours or until internal temperature is 165 degrees.

 - Carefully remove the meat and discard the bones (or use them to make chicken broth!)

 As always, cooking time will vary based on the size of your chicken and the cooking temperature of your crockpot.
-I had a 5 1/2 pound chicken and I cooked it for 5 hours.
-It got a bit overdone, so I’d recommend checking around 4 hours and going from there.
-It was still delicious though.
+I cooked my 5 pound chicken for 4 hours.
+Just use a thermometer to check the temperature to ensure doneness!
 The meat falls right off the bone and you can add extra seasonings to it based on whatever dish you’re using it in, or just eat it as is.

 - The aluminum foil balls help elevate the chicken so it isn’t just sitting on the bottom of the crockpot.

 - The seasonings listed above are just suggestions.
 Use your own favorite spices, or try adding some grated garlic or lemon zest to the mix!